Mainichi Shimbun: History

-The Mainichi is the only Japanese newspaper company to have won a Pulitzer Prize, for the 1960 photograph "Tokyo Stabbing".
+The Mainichi is the only Japanese newspaper company to have won a Pulitzer Prize, for the 1960 photograph "Tokyo Stabbing", which captured the 1960 assassination of Inejirō Asanuma, chairman of the Japan Socialist Party.
 The Japan Newspapers Association, made up of 180 news organizations, has granted the Mainichi its Grand Prix award on 21 occasions, making the Mainichi the most frequent winner of the prize since its inception in 1957.

 Partnership with MSN

 On 15 January 2004, Mainichi Shimbun and MSN Japan announced they were to merge their websites.
 The partnership has been known as MSN-Mainichi Interactive, effective since 1 April 2004.
 On 18 September 2007, Mainichi announced the launch of their new website, mainichi.jp, which would include "heavy use of social bookmarking, RSS and blog parts" and would "pay attention to bloggers".
 The new website began operations on 1 October 2007, marking the end of MSN-Mainichi Interactive, being replaced by mainichi.jp.
 The English-language Mainichi Daily News also moved to the new website.
-MSN-Japan switched to Sankei Shinbun.
+MSN-Japan switched to Sankei Shimbun.

+Sino-Japanese War coverage controversy

 WaiWai controversy and cancellation

 The Mainichi Daily News column WaiWai, by Australian journalist Ryann Connell, featured often-sensationalist stories, principally translated from and based on articles appearing in Japanese tabloids.
 The column carried a disclaimer since September 19, 2002: "WaiWai stories are transcriptions of articles that originally appeared in Japanese language publications.
 The Mainichi Daily News cannot be held responsible for the content of the original articles, nor does it guarantee their accuracy.
 Views expressed in the WaiWai column are not necessarily those held by the Mainichi Daily News or the Mainichi Newspapers Co."
 Nevertheless, WaiWai content was reported as fact in blogs and reputable foreign media sources.